Mayor & City Council

 • Accountability: Be responsible for our actions

-Open Forums
+Open Forum

 Proposed Ordinances

 You can view the complete City Code online.
-If there are any proposed ordinances scheduled for action they will be posted below.
-If you have any questions or comments regarding a proposed ordinance please email the executive assistant/city clerk or call 763-923-7109.
+If there are any proposed ordinances scheduled for action, they will be posted below.
+If you have any questions or comments regarding a proposed ordinance, please email the executive assistant/city clerk or call 763-923-7109.

 Scheduled for Reading and/or Adoption

-December 11th | 7:00 p.m. | City Council Meeting
+February 9, 2026 | 6:00 p.m. | City Council Meeting | City Hall